Bropell/School_District_Analysis/README.md

 Before: ![alt text](https://github.com/Bropell/School_District_Analysis/blob/main/Resources/top_schools_before.png)
 After: ![alt text](https://github.com/Bropell/School_District_Analysis/blob/main/Resources/top_schools_after.png)

+As seen in the images above, removing math and reading scores from the Thomas High School ninth graders had no affect on the school's performance relative to other schools.
+The adjusted values simply narrowed the gap ever so slightly between Thomas High School who is ranked second highest, and Griffin High School who is ranked third.

 - How does replacing the ninth-grade scores affect the following:
     - Math and reading scores by grade
     - Scores by school spending